VGTHuang/vgthuang.github.io/_posts/2021-09-03-marquis-yi-of-zeng.md

 Do flinty statues, bared from heavy soil

-with occultists signed their spells upon
+With occultists signed their spells upon

 Or engorged ghouls, around the ware they coil

-shall disperse profanity of the throng?
+Shall disperse profanity of the throng?

 &nbsp;